suchjs/vp-suchjs/docs/en/types/id.md

 instance.a(); // `4`
 ```

-- `{min[,max]}` set the number of id, the data returned at this time is an array of multiple auto-increment id.
+- `{min[,max]}` set how much the number of ids you want to make, return an array of multiple auto-increment id.

 ```javascript
 // return an array of multiple auto-incrementing ids